MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/prompt-types/attribute-qualification-prompts.md

 **maxElementsPerSelection** The maximum number of elements that can be supplied to answer the prompt per selection.
 The default setting of **-1** means there is no limit to the maximum number of elements.

-## Get the Attribute Qualification Prompt's Available Objects
+## Get the attribute qualification prompt's available objects

 Use the following REST API endpoints to get an attribute qualification prompt's available answer: